gcassel/Models/agent-resource-action-design-framework.md

 **Additional Notes**

-*This framework is a slowly developing work-in-progress.*
+*This ARA framework is a slowly developing work-in-progress.
+This is especially true because of the limited features of Google Drawings, and also of all alternative mapping and visualization tools which I'm currently aware of.*